-The Tasmanian Arboretum has been developed by the local community with extensive volunteer input showing what can be achieved from a dream.
-It is due to the continued efforts of such volunteers that the Arboretum continues to thrive and develop today.
+The Tasmanian Arboretum has been developed by the local community with extensive volunteer input showing what can be achieved from a vision.
+It is due to the ongoing efforts of such volunteers that the Arboretum continues to thrive and develop today.

 The Arboretum is owned by its members.
 We depend on volunteers for much of our work and the support of the community for much of our funding.
 We hold a living collection of plants, each one of them important to us, please respect them.
 The site is also a Wildlife Sanctuary (Land for Wildlife).
 For these reasons we ask that you observe our Conditions of Entry.